Koi Terminology and Definitions

 Also among these Doitsu scale types are "Dragon scaled" also called "Armor scaled Doitsu" Koi.
 These are usually the first generation of fish that were bred using one Wagoi parent and one Doitsu parent.
 In this breeding you will get a mixture of various types of scale patterns.
 Some may be full Doitsu in appearance, some may be full Wagoi in appearance, and some will be fully scaled but with the larger scales like that of the German Mirror Carp.
 When they are covered in these large scales it does give the appearance of armor plating.
 While this scale pattern can be quite striking in certain fish, the armor scaled Koi are considered to be a lower quality Koi.

 Gin Rin is used to describe a sparkle-scaled fish.
 Some or most of the scales actually sparkle like diamonds, which makes these a popular type as well.
-This sparkle effect is actually created because each scale is wrinkled.
-This wrinkling acts like a prism in how it reflects light.
+This sparkle effect is actually due to an excess of a substance called guanine.
+Guanine is what makes all fish scales sparkle, but in Gin Rin Koi there is an excess of this crystalline nucleic acid which give the Gin Rin Koi this added sparkle as compared to normal fish scales.
+It is simply another mutation that occurs in Koi.
 Both Doitsu and Wagoi can come in Gin Rin.
 In this as well there are a few types of Gin Rin scales that give varied looks to each type, but we won't go that deep.
 So basically, Gin Rin is an adjective that is put before the actual variety name of the fish.
 For example, you can get a Kohaku or a Gin Rin Kohaku.
 See the photo below for an example of a Gin Rin Kohaku.

 Skin Quality and Luster-